 When your outrage doesn’t change anything, you learn a political lesson.
 And again and again.
 If no attempt does ever make a difference, you will stop trying.
 You will even stop wanting things because it is so painful to get frustrated in your efforts.
 So no more efforts and no more goals – your mind is only there to excuse the powerful and try to appease him.
 That is the essence of learned helplessness.
 And it can never work.

-This is what today’s crooks are using against you by putting out scandals with new ones, by crowding out public debate with inane wedge issues, and by using your very own outrage to induce the sense of helplessness.
+This is what today’s crooks are using against you by putting out scandals with new ones, by crowding out public debate with inane wedge issues, and by using your very own outrage to induce the sense of helplessness in you.

 If you are repeatedly angered and disappointed – when will you stop getting angry?
 Disappointment is too painful, and when outrage achieves nothing, you will become cautious of getting outraged again.
 Gradually, with every scandal and with every step down the road leading away from civilization, you accommodate yourself to the crook in power by rationalizing his moves for him.
 You explain why nothing is as outrageous as it seems.
 Everyone is overreacting.
 It doesn’t affect you, and when it does, well, it barely hurts, you had worse.
 And you wanted to do this anyway.
 They took your horse but you wanted to get rid of it anyway.
 And it happened in the public interest.
 In the war effort.
 Against the enemy.
-And if anyone keeps pushing why you aren’t angry – you will get angry.
-At the person who called you out for acting helpless.
+To protect you from the virus.
+And if anyone keeps pushing why you aren’t angry – you will get angry: at the person who called you out for not doing something.

 Political helplessness can take many shapes

-Remember the last time a protest achieved what it wanted?
-When a proposal was cancelled because public opinion was against it?
+Remember the last time a protest achieved its goal?
+When a bill was cancelled because public opinion was against it?
 When a politician resigned because of a scandal?
-If the answer is no, you might be living in an emerging autocracy, where voting, protesting, getting outrages is still allowed – but doesn’t lead anywhere.
+If the answer is no, you might be living in an emerging autocracy, where voting, protesting, getting outraged is still allowed – but doesn’t lead anywhere.